TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 Suppose $n \geq 3$ points $(x_1,y_1), \ldots, (x_n,y_n)$ in the plane are given.
 Which line $\ell: y = ax + b$ best fits this set of points?

 There are different ways to define what is the _best_ line.
-For instance, we may mean the line that minimizes the sum of the (perpendicular) distances of the points to the line.
+For instance, we may mean the line that minimises the sum of the (perpendicular) distances of the points to the line.
 From a purely geometric point of view that seems the most natural way.
 Or, we can take the line for which the sum of vertical distances from the points to the line, i.e.,

 $$